The

-The Sony Alpha 6000 is the latest Compact System Camera to join the brand's newly named range of Alpha interchangeable lens cameras
+Sony Alpha 6000 is the brand's latest Compact System Camera (CSC) and

 While the 5000 replaces the Sony NEX-3N and Sony NEX-5T models, the newer Alpha 6000 will replace the popular Sony NEX-6 and Sony NEX-7 models as the brand continues to drop the NEX name from its interchangeable lens camera range.